-Despite this, the market is oversupplied and predicted to remain so.
-Between 2010 and 2013 Chinese capacity for production of primary gallium tripled in expectation of growing demand for gallium nitride (GaN) LEDs for backlighting of liquid crystal display (LCD) panels used in tablet computers, mobile phones and TVs.
-While there was considerable growth in demand from this sector, the supply of gallium far out grew requirements.
-Global conversion to LED general lighting in the period up to 2020 is expected to restore some balance to the gallium market, but supply is likely to be more than adequate.
+During the last decade, China has remained the leading producer for primary gallium, accounting for more than 80% of worldwide low-grade capacity.
+Chinese gallium output surged by over 30% y-on-y in 2018.
+Between 2010 and 2013, the country’s capacity for production of primary gallium had tripled in expectation of growing demand for GaN LEDs for backlighting of liquid crystal display (LCD) panels used in tablet computers, mobile phones and TVs.
+At the time, while there was considerable growth in demand from this sector, the supply of gallium far outgrew requirements.

 Demand for gallium has rapidly increased since 2014 as general lighting moved away from incandescent and fluorescent lamps to LEDs.
 General lighting is expected to remain a substantial sector for LEDs until the worldwide conversion to LEDs is complete.

 A growing demand in all sectors for semiconductor (SC) and semi-insulator (SI) properties, which represents about 90% of gallium consumption, will lead to higher growth rates in the coming years.
 Most gallium is used as gallium arsenide (GaAs) or gallium nitride (GaN) devices.

 Sectors in the gallium arsenide (GaAs) industry are expected to remain the largest end use market until 2025.
 Meanwhile, global gallium nitride (GaN) power device market is expected to grow by almost 30% in terms of value between 2017 and 2023.

 Between 2014 and 2017, GaAs device demand increased from US$6.25bn to US$8.8bn.
 Consumption was boosted by growing wireless infrastructure in Asia coupled with the development of third (3G) and fourth (4G) generation smartphones and the use of military radar and communications applications.